The reason that most creatives hate contracts is that many contracts are 20 pages long and stuffed with legal jargon.

 - You could give a potential client a quote and tell them that it’s valid for 90 days.

-- Or you could say that registration for a workshop closes 48 hours prior to the workshop.
+- Or you could say that registration for a workshop closes 48 hours before the workshop.

 When the offer doesn’t have an expiration date, it remains open for a “reasonable” time.